We are TSM Business School

 - Step 4: From design to building

 Building an effective learning group

-We pay significant attention to creating an effective learning environment in which participants, teachers, coaches, programme manager/coordinator collectively build a safe, trusted and constructive learning network.
+We pay significant attention to creating an effective learning environment in which participants, teachers, coaches, programme manager/coordinator collectively build a safe, interactive and constructive learning network.

 State-of-the-art theories, models, and concepts